PedanticHacker/ReChess/README.md

 - chess clocks
 - SVG chessboard
-- FEN record editor
+- FEN editor
-- table displaying chess move notation in SAN format
+- table for displaying chess move notation in SAN format

-## Is that it?
+### Is that it?

 There are also many functionalities you can utilize: